vagner-nascimento/go-adp-archref/README.md

 # stress test result running on docker
     - 100.000 messages in 9:43 minutes (pc configs: intel i7 9th gen and 8GB ram memory)
+    - After improvments, it processed 100.000 messages in 6:59 minutes in the same pc

 # requirements
     - [x] consume topics